soswow/my-presentations/resume.md

 OOP, FP, Algorithms, Control flows, Data structures, Design Patterns

 **JavaScript** <br/>
-ES6, CoffeeScript, TypeScript, Angular, Backbone, jQuery, Grunt
+ES6, React, Redux, TypeScript, Flow, Grunt, Gulp, Webpack, CoffeeScript, Angular, Backbone, jQuery

 **Other parts of the Web stack** <br/>
 DOM, CSS3/SASS, HTML5, Canvas, Websocket, other APIs

 **Best practices** <br/>
-TDD/BDD (Jasmine, JUnit), SOLID principles
+TDD/BDD (Jasmine, JUnit), SOLID principles, DRY,

 **Backend technologies** <br/>
-NodeJS, Java (Play!, Struts, Spring, ORMs), Python (Django),  (Express), Ruby (RoR)
+NodeJS (ExpressJS), Java (Play!, Struts, Spring, ORMs), Python (Django), Ruby (RoR)

 **Infrastructure** <br/>
-Intellij IDEA / Atom, Git / SVN, Grunt / Maven / Ant, Jenkins, Bash
+Intellij IDEA / Atom / VS Code, Git, Grunt / Gulp / Maven / Ant, Jenkins, Bamboo, Bash

 Achievements
 ----------------------
+* My biggest achievement to this date I consider my move to Australia and work I did at Atlassian.
+In Purchasing department I helped develop a painless purchase experience for our customers.
+After that, as part of JIRA Service Desk, my team was responsible for tackling most voted issues by our customers.
 * As part of the Toggl development team I developed a completely new web experience for our user base of more than 500,000.
-I modularized our client-side Backbone code in order to increase maintainability and facilitate its re-use.
+I modularized our client-side Backbone code in order to increase maintainability and facilitate its reuse.
-It utilizes websockets for instantaneous synchronization and can also work offline.
+It utilises websockets for instantaneous synchronisation and can also work offline.
 [Screenshots](http://goo.gl/ock3gT)
 * I wrote the web application for Toggl's hiring campaign as a personal initiative.
 Every applicant can test his or her knowledge and show their coding skills.
 [Screenshots](http://goo.gl/6aTWse) I released this code as an [open source](https://github.com/soswow/lobzik) project.
 * While working at Swedbank I replaced their dated Flash-based stock chart components with modern HTML5 code [Screenshots](http://goo.gl/yI68vj).